Date: July 11, 2014

 Location: New Hampshire Motor Speedway in Loudon (1.058-mile oval)

-Ryan Newman, driver of the No. 39 WIX Filters Chevrolet SS, led the three-car Stewart-Haas Racing (SHR) contingent in time trials Friday at New Hampshire Motor Speedway in Loudon by qualifying 16th for the Camping World RV Sales 301 NASCAR Sprint Cup Series race Sunday.
-Newman turned a lap of 28.245 seconds at 134.849 mph on the 1.058-mile oval.
+Tony Stewart, driver of the No. 14 Mobil 1 Chevrolet SS, led the four-car Stewart-Haas Racing (SHR) contingent Friday at New Hampshire Motor Speedway in Loudon by setting the fourth-fastest lap in qualifying for Sunday’s Camping World RV Sales 301 NASCAR Sprint Cup Series race.
+Stewart turned a lap of 27.786 seconds at 137.076 mph on the 1.058-mile oval in the final qualifying round.

 Forty-three drivers attempted to qualify for the Camping World RV Sales 301.
 All made the race since there are 43 starting positions in a Sprint Cup field.